Paratii-Video/paratii-js/docs/paratii-core.md

     paratii.core // is a ParatiiCore instance

-## configuration

-Takes all configuration options of the Paratii object

 # API

 ## core.vids.add(videoInfo)

-    // this call will register the vid on the blockchain, add its metadata to ipfs, upload file to ipfs, and transcode it core.vids.add({title: 'A very loooong title', file: 'path/to/file'})
+This call will register the video on the blockchain, add its metadata to IPFS, upload file to IPFS, and transcode it

+    core.vids.add({title: 'A very loooong title', file: 'path/to/file'})

 It returns a structure like the following: